Richard Rossi: Clemente film

 Between acting jobs that included small roles on TV shows, among them The King of Queens, Ally McBeal, The X-Files, Gilmore Girls and several movies, Rossi began working on Baseball's Last Hero: 21 Clemente Stories, a film about his childhood hero, baseball great Roberto Clemente, planning a "bicoastal" return to Pittsburgh to premiere his film on Roberto Clemente's birthday, August 18, 2013 before exhibiting the film in New York, Los Angeles, San Francisco, other cities, small art theaters, Roberto Clemente High School in Chicago, the Wild Goose Festival in North Carolina, and on DVD.
 The feature film was a labor of love for Rossi and the cadre of actors and technicians who volunteered their time and donated their services to the project.
 Olympian Jamie Nieto starred as Roberto Clemente.
 Rossi's telling of Clemente's story of commitment, loyalty, and devotion attempts to provide a counterpoint to today's baseball culture of players suspected of steroid abuse.
 The dramatic fulcrum of Baseball's Last Hero is a conversation Clemente has with a nun.
 "She talks to him about the cross.
 'Greater love has no man than to lay down his life for his friends,' is what the nun quotes to him from Scripture, talking about sacrificial love and Christ's sacrificial love," Rossi said.
 "This is the theme I wanted to point out – an allegory of Christ on the cross."
 Rossi was pressured to delete the scene from the movie for being "too preachy and too Catholic."

 The controversial scene turned out to be one of the most popular scenes in the film and won over fans to the idea of pitching for Clemente's canonization as a saint in the Catholic Church.

-Rossi says he has received support for his efforts to canonize Clemente from various people including Archbishop José Horacio Gómez of the Archdiocese of Los Angeles.
+Rossi says he has received support for his efforts to canonize Clemente from various people.
 "I've never thought of him in terms of being a saint", said MLB second baseman Neil Walker, a devout Catholic whose father knew Clemente.
 "But he's somebody who lived his life serving others, really.
 So if it would happen, I wouldn't be terribly surprised by it."

 Some claim the canonization church requirement of a miracle was met on July 22, 2017, when Jaime Nieto, who was paralyzed from the neck down in a backflip accident three years after the Clemente film was released, walked 130 steps at his own wedding to fellow Olympian Shevon Stoddart.
 The miracle was predicted by Rossi as a demonstration of the power of God in a letter he wrote to Pope Francis.
 Nieto stated that the success was due to his hard work, and the Holy See stated that they were not in continued contact with Rossi.